pinecone-io/canopy/docs/library.md

 - **Chunker**: A `Chunker` object that is used to chunk the documents into smaller pieces of text.
 - **Encoder**: An `RecordEncoder` object that is used to encode the chunks and queries into vector representations.

-By default the knowledge base is initialized with `OpenAIRecordEncoder` which uses OpenAI embedding API to encode the text into vector representations, and `MarkdownChunker` which is based on a cloned version of Langchain's `MarkdownTextSplitter` [chunker](https://github.com/langchain-ai/langchain/blob/95a1b598fefbdb4c28db53e493d5f3242129a5f2/libs/langchain/langchain/text_splitter.py#L1374C7-L1374C27).
+By default, the knowledge base is initialized with `OpenAIRecordEncoder` which uses OpenAI embedding API to encode the text into vector representations, and `MarkdownChunker` which is based on a cloned version of Langchain's `MarkdownTextSplitter` [chunker](https://github.com/langchain-ai/langchain/blob/95a1b598fefbdb4c28db53e493d5f3242129a5f2/libs/langchain/langchain/text_splitter.py#L1374C7-L1374C27).

 You can customize each component by passing any instance of `Chunker` or `RecordEncoder` to the `KnowledgeBase` constructor.